facebook/zstd/zstd_compression_format.md

 __Default distribution__

-When "compression mode" is defined as "default distribution", a pre-defined distribution is used for FSE compression.
+When "compression mode" is defined as "predef", a pre-defined distribution is used for FSE compression.

 Here is its definition.
 It uses an accuracy of 6 bits (64 states).